MichaCo/DnsClient.NET/README.md

 `dotnet run -s 8.8.8.8 google.com` to use the public google name server.

 ## Milestones
-The package is currently available as a beta version and is not feature complete yet.

-### 1.0 release
+### 1.1 release
-Stuff needed for the 1.0 release:
+* Default instance
+* Better xplat support for determining DNS Servers as the .NET Framework has some bugs and lacking some features in this regards.
 * More testing
 * More RRs parsing

 ## Motivation and Thanks!
 I used [Heijden.Dns](https://github.com/ghuntley/Heijden.Dns) as a baseline for my first steps into the world of DNS RFCs.
 A big thanks to the original author of the code, Alphons van der Heijden and also Geoffrey Huntley who created a great package out of that.
 This was a great resource to learn from it and start building this API!

-In the end, I decided to write my own API to make it easily useable, extensible and build on dotnet core for xplat support and make it use async all the way, too.
+In the end, I decided to write my own API to make it easy to use, more robust, extensible and build on dotnet core for xplat support.